dnfui/dnf-ui/README.md

   <img src="img/logo.png" width="220" alt="DNF UI logo"/>
 </p>

-DNF UI is a graphical frontend for Fedora's DNF (Dandified YUM) package manager, inspired by [Synaptic](https://github.com/mvo5/synaptic).
+DNF UI is a graphical frontend for Fedora's DNF5 (Dandified YUM) package manager, inspired by [Synaptic](https://github.com/mvo5/synaptic).
 It is built with GTK 4 and [libdnf5](https://github.com/rpm-software-management/dnf5) and aims to provide a **fast** and **dependable** package management workflow for Fedora.

 ## Supported platform

-DNF UI targets Fedora systems using DNF5, which was introduced in Fedora 38.
+DNF UI targets Fedora systems using modern DNF5, which was introduced in Fedora 38.

 ## Status

 DNF UI is in active early development.
-The project is usable for testing and is becoming more mature with each release.
+The project is **usable for testing** and is becoming more mature with each release.
-Some interfaces, behavior, and features may still change while the application continues to stabilize.
+Some interfaces, behavior, and features may still change while the application continues to evolve.

 ## Goals and principles